Polymer/polymer-bundler/README.md

   - The opposite of CSP mode, inline all assets (script and css) into the document
 - `--inline --csp`
   - Bundle all javascript (inline and external) into `<output file name>`.js
+- `--preprocess`
+  - Require additional module(s) to preprocess stylesheets and scripts

 ## Config
 > JSON file for additional options